 After a few minutes, the iCalendar subscription you added on Outlook.com will appear in the Calendar app.
 The subscription is updated at least once per day, but Outlook.com may begin to update it more frequently if it changes frequently.

 Please note that you can only add public calendars that don’t require password authentication.
-Any iCalendar address you add to Outlook.com should be considered public, so please do not use this method to sync any calendars that may contain private information.
+Any iCalendar address you add to Outlook.com should be considered public, so please don’t use this method to sync any calendars that may contain private information.

 This solution should work for Windows 10 as well as Windows 10 Mobile devices.